ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 ## Stage 1: OSINT of the external interfaces, and getting a foothold

-## Stage 2: Compromising the Corporate DC
+## Stage 2: Compromising the CORP Domain

 ## Stage 3: Compromising the Forest via the Root DC